AriaFallah/blog/hugo/content/post/why-use-flow.md

 ### Static typing vs. Dynamic typing

 Static vs Dynamic typing is a bit more controversial than Weak vs. Strong.
-I'm not going to be saying one is better than another, but rather that using static types, in my experience, is worthwhile.
-If you want to see a bit more debate about both, the following are great discussions
+I'm not going to be saying one is better than another or giving a comprehensive breakdown of the benefits of each; instead, I'll just be giving a brief introduction of both.
+If you want to see a bit more debate which is better, the following are great discussions

 * [Is type safety worth the trade-offs?](http://programmers.stackexchange.com/questions/59606/is-type-safety-worth-the-trade-offs)
 * [What is the supposed productivity gain of dynamic typing?](http://programmers.stackexchange.com/questions/122205/what-is-the-supposed-productivity-gain-of-dynamic-typing)